fiftydinar/gidro-os/modules/initramfs-setup/README.md

 To include your modifications, copy the modification files if you have those, than edit the "Example configuration" accordingly in `include`.
 Remember to delete the modification files if you have those too, when you want those modifications gone.

 To include `dracut` files, just copy those files to `/etc/dracut.conf.d/` directory.
 There is no need to put them in `include`.
+Do it otherwise if you want them deleted.

 ## Example configuration